haithamaouati/AR2EN/README.md

 ## Letters

-Here is a simple flow chart:
+Here is a function flow chart:

 ```mermaid
 graph TD;